-This study conducts an exploratory review of the literature on infrastructure and gender to discuss best practices and lessons learned for mainstreaming gender and identify gender gaps.
+This study conducts an exploratory review of the literature on gender and infrastructure to discuss best practices for mainstreaming gender and identify gender gaps.
 The scope of this study is limited to gender mainstreaming in upstream infrastructure planning and implementation.
+It should also be noted that although this study discusses gender mainstreaming in operations, it does not extensively examine the WBG literature on gender in internal company operations and the supply chain.
 The review goes beyond publications produced by MDBs and other multilateral institutions to include academic literature on gender & politics.
 This literature is particularly helpful in understanding (i) the complexities of gender-based social marginalization, and (ii) challenges that entrenched gender norms pose in understanding gendered needs for infrastructure and producing equitable outcomes through interventions.

 The methodology draws on principles from two different approaches, systematic mapping and systematic reviews, to accomplish two different goals.
 Systematic maps describe the state of knowledge on a particular topic in the literature (Haddaway and Bilotta 2016).
-Whereas, systematic reviews, which are typically employed in medicine and other scientific disciplines, answer narrow research questions through comprehensive and rigorous analysis of vast volumes of literature.
+Whereas, systematic reviews, which are typically employed in medicine and other scientific disciplines, answer narrow research questions through comprehensive and rigorous analysis of vast volumes of literature.1